caddyserver/caddy/.github/CONTRIBUTING.md

 - **Write tests.** Tests are essential!
 Written properly, they ensure your change works, and that other changes in the future won't break your change.
 CI checks should pass.

+- **Benchmarks should be included for optimizations.** Optimizations sometimes make code harder to read or have changes that are less than obvious.
+They should be proven to work better with benchmarks or profiling.

 - **[Squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) insignificant commits.** Every commit should be significant.
 Commits which merely rewrite a comment or fix a typo can be combined into another commit that has more substance.

 - **Own your contributions.** Caddy is a growing project, and it's much better when individual contributors can help maintain their change after it is merged.